StarRocks/starrocks/docs/loading/S3_Load.md

 ## More information

-- For more details on synchronous and asynchronous data loading please see the [overview of data laoding](/docs/loading/Loading_intro.md) documentation.
+- For more details on synchronous and asynchronous data loading please see the [overview of data loading](/docs/loading/Loading_intro.md) documentation.
 - Learn about how the broker supports data transformation during loading at [Transform data at loading](../loading/Etl_in_loading.md) and [Change data through loading](../loading/Load_to_Primary_Key_tables.md).
 - You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
-If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.
+If you do not have the INSERT privilege, follow the instructions provided in [`GRANT`](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

-- You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
-If no brokers are deployed, you can deploy brokers by following the instructions provided in [Deploy a broker](../deployment/deploy_broker.md).